-- Other: Tie can be specified (slur is not supported).
+- Other: Tie and slur can be specified.

 - A piezoelectric buzzer can be driven with the inverted and non-inverted output pins. - Can control the non-inverted output pin status while sound stops.

 Figure 16.1.1 shows the SNDA configuration.